-The contents of the Status Register Write Disable (SRWD) and Block Protect (BP1, BP0) bits are frozen at their current values just before the start of the execution of the Write Status Register (WRSR) instruction.
+The contents of Block Protect (BP1, BP0) bits are frozen at their current values just before the start of the execution of the Write Status Register (WRSR) instruction.
 The new, updated values take effect at the moment of completion of the execution of Write Status Register (WRSR) instruction.